ant1g/sash/README.md

-# dos - deploy over ssh
+# sash - setup and administer your hosts over ssh

 A simple utility to deploy targets (configuration, scripts) to remote hosts over ssh.